peteryzhang6/The-Law-of-One/Duality/sto-sts.md

 16.30: We(Ra) may say only that the negatively or self-service oriented planetary spheres are much fewer.
 - 16.31: In a positively oriented society with service to others, it would be simple to move a large boulder by getting everyone to help move it.
 In a society oriented towards service to self, it would be much more difficult to get everyone to work on the boulder for the good of all; therefore, it is much easier to get things done to create the service-to-other principle and to grow in positively oriented communities than it is in negative.

+19.13: The quickest way to learn is to deal with other-selves.
+This is a much greater catalyst than dealing with the self.
+Dealing with the self without other-selves is akin to living without what you would call mirrors.
+Thus, the self cannot see the fruits of its beingness.
+Thus, each may aid each by reflection.
+# Bias toward which path
+19.17: We can speak only in metaphor.
+Some love the light.
+Some love the darkness.
+It is a matter of the unique and infinitely various Creator choosing and playing among its experiences as a child upon a picnic.
+Some enjoy the picnic and find the sun beautiful, the food delicious, the games refreshing, and glow with the joy of creation.
+Some find the night delicious, their picnic being pain, difficulty, sufferings of others, and the examination of the perversities of nature.
+These enjoy a different picnic.
+- All these experiences are available.
+It is free will of each entity which chooses the form of play, the form of pleasure.
 # Service to Others (STO)
 The STO will need STS when the self is in danger as STS is best known for its ability to preserve the self.